icinganalysis/icinganalysis.github.io/content/ice_shapes_thread.md

 >Airplane levels effects of icing are measured, and broken into major components.

 Gray, Vernon H., and von Glahn, Uwe H.: Effect of Ice and Frost Formations on Drag of NACA 651_212 Airfoil for Various Modes of Thermal Ice Protection.
 NACA-TN-2962, 1953.
+>By "discriminating use of the data", drag results compared well to those in NACA-TR-446.

 von Glahn, Uwe H., and Gray, Vernon H.: Effect of Ice Formations on Section Drag of Swept NACA 63A-009 Airfoil with Partial-Span Leading-Edge Slat for Various Modes of Thermal Ice Protection.
 NACA-RM-E53J30, 1954.
+> The drag due to ice on a swept airfoil section is measured.

 Gray, Vernon H., and von Glahn, Uwe H.: Aerodynamic Effects Caused by Icing of an Unswept NACA 65A004 Airfoil.
 NACA-TN-4155, 1958
 and
 Gray, Vernon H.: Correlations Among Ice Measurements, Impingement Rates, Icing Conditions and Drag Coefficients for an Unswept NACA 65A004 Airfoil.
 NACA-TN-4151, 1958.
+>Correlations are develop between ice shapes, aerodynamic performance, and icing conditions.

 Gray, Vernon H.: Correlation of Airfoil Ice Formations and Their Aerodynamic Effects With Impingement and Flight Conditions.
 SAE preprint No. 225 (paper presented at SAE National Aeronautics Meeting), October 1957, [https://archive.org/details/nasa_techdoc_19670083891/page/n19/mode/2up](https://archive.org/details/nasa_techdoc_19670083891/page/n19/mode/2up).
 and